Bushra Amiwala: Biography

 Amiwala was born in Chicago and lived in the Rogers Park area until she was 10.
-She is the daughter of two Pakistani Immigrants.
+She is the daughter of two Pakistani immigrants.
 Her family then moved to Skokie, Illinois, where she graduated from Niles North High School, and was on the Policy debate team, winning the national debating championship at Harvard University.

 Amiwala has discussed being motivated to become politically active due to anti-immigrant and anti-Muslim sentiment in the country at the time, associated with Donald Trump.
 She began her political career as an intern for Republican senator Mark Kirk, and was encouraged by her field office manager to run her own campaign for the Cook County Board of Commissioners as a college freshman.
 She came in second in the Democratic primaries with 14,988 votes, a total of 30.6% of the vote in a three-person race.

-Amiwala is an alum from DePaul University, where she studied management information systems, with a double minor in community service studies and public policy studies, and served as the commencement speaker for her college graduating class in 2020.
-She now studies at Kellogg School of Management for an MBA, set to graduate in June 2025.
+Amiwala is an alumna of DePaul University, where she studied management information systems, with a double minor in community service studies and public policy studies, and served as the commencement speaker for her college graduating class in 2020.
+She studied at Kellogg School of Management, and graduated with an MBA in June 2025.

 In 2019, Amiwala was elected to the SD73.5 Board of Education from Skokie Township, Illinois.
 She was reelected in 2023, having run unopposed.
 She has testified in the Illinois General Assembly on the All Faiths Act; mandating the education of contributions of religious minority groups in history.

 Amiwala is a frequent public speaker and has spoken at events such as two TEDx, TEDxDePaul University and TEDxDavenport, along with institutions such as Harvard University.
 She was featured in a documentary called And She Could Be Next on PBS.
 She is also one the female candidates profiled and aided on Amazon Prime's RUN The Series.
 Amiwala was featured in original Hulu documentary called Our America: Women Forward.

 Amiwala has hosted annual Ramadan Iftar events, which have been attended by politicians including Illinois Governor JB Pritzker.
 Bushra was on the Forbes 30 Under 30 list in 2025 in the Education section.
 She received the UN Gender Equality Award from the United Nations in September 2022.
 Amiwala was named one of Glamour Magazine's 2018 College Women of the Year.

-On June 2, 2025, Amiwala announced her 2026 campaign for Illinois's 9th congressional district.
+On June 2, 2025, Amiwala announced her 2026 campaign for Illinois's 9th congressional district, and came in 6th place.
+Daniel Biss won the primary election, securing 29.6% of the vote in the field of 15 candidates.

+On September 5th, 2026 Amiwala married Sufyaan Syed in a multi-day celebration in Chicago, Illinois.